nazdridoy/nazhome/CONTRIBUTING.md

 5. Push to your fork: `git push origin feature/your-feature-name`
 6. Open a Pull Request against the main repository

+## Testing

+Before submitting your changes, please test:

+- Basic functionality in different browsers
+- Responsive layout on different screen sizes
+- Any new features you've added
+- Any components you've modified

 ## Issue Reporting

 When opening an issue, please: